dezmou/CryptoGPU/README.md

 So a valid situation should always be between the to red lines to be "similar" to the black one.

-Here an example of situation "matching" another
+Here an example of situation "matching" another with bubble-match™ this time

 ![figure 2](fig_1.gif)